Babesia, a microscopic parasite that infects red blood cells. Photo courtesy of Norwegian microbiologist Morten Laane

 In one small but fascinating study of 19 healthy volunteers, scientists found that people who use anti-bacterial mouthwash had increased high blood pressure.

-The team of researchers at Queen Mary University in London hypothesized that antiseptic mouthwash may kill beneficial bacteria that help the blood vessels relax.
+The team of researchers at Queen Mary University in London hypothesized that antiseptic mouthwash may kill beneficial bacteria.
+These are bacteria that help the blood vessels relax.

 The scientists conclude: